For a while now, both His Heir and Bones have been haunting me.

 Applying more pressure to the weight of her foot against the fresh corpse, she removed her blade with a grunt.
 Then her golden eyes turned to the fourth man that had yet to move.
 He cowered where he stood, the trembling grip he had on his blade breaking and he dropped it with a clatter.
 Slowly, he backed away before pivoting sharply on his heel, sprinting away at top speed.

 She sighed, watching the coward round the corner and disappear from sight.
 She wiped the splash of red from her cheek, a grimace on her features as the dark hue stained her glove.
-Her eyes then scanned the scene in the large alleyway, the stench of blood and burnt skin choking her senses and she shook her head in a pitiful attempt to ward if off.
+She scanned the scene in the large alleyway, the stench of blood and burnt skin choking her senses and she shook her head in a pitiful attempt to ward if off.